 Students expand upon the skills established in French I and continue to study the cultures where French is spoken.
-Teacher-instructed multimedia laboratory sessions reinforce skills learned in the classroom.
-(G8: Foreign Language)
+All new grammatical, syntactical and phonetic skills covered in course lectures will be further developed in a multimedia environment.

 FR 122 - French Conversation I